-Pursuant to Assembly Bill 52 (AB 52) the Dumna Wo Wah Tribal Government and Table Mountain Rancheria have requested notification and a certified letter was mailed to the Dumna Wo Wah Tribal Government on August 20, 2018 and the Table Mountain Rancheria was notified by first class mail on August 20, 2018.
-The 30 day comment period ended on September 20, 2018.
+Pursuant to Assembly Bill 52 (AB 52) the Dumna Wo Wah Tribal Government and Table Mountain Rancheria have requested notification and a certified letter was mailed to the Dumna Wo Wah Tribal Government on August 21, 2018 and the Table Mountain Rancheria was notified by first class mail on August 21, 2018.
+The 30 day comment period ended on September 21, 2018.
 Both tribes did not request consultation.

-As described under the Cultural Resources section, the subject sites are in an area surrounded mostly by urban development.
-Although the sites themselves are vacant, except for the one single residential structure on the 0.39-acre site, there is no evidence to suggest the presence of any tribal cultural resources (TCR).
-Further, given that the tribes declined consultation, it would suggest the site is not believed to have the TCR's present.
+The subject property is in an area surrounded by extensive urban development.
+Although the site itself is vacant, there is no evidence to suggest the presence of TCR's.
+Further, given that both tribes declined consultation, it would suggest the site is not believed to have the TCR's present.
 Nevertheless, if any artifacts are inadvertently discovered during ground-disturbing activities, existing federal, State, and local laws and regulations would require construction activities to cease until such artifacts are properly examined and determined not to be of significance by a qualified cultural resources professional.

 Overall, because the tribes declined SB-18 and AB-52 consultation and because existing cultural resources protection laws exist that would require construction activities to cease if artifacts are discovered, there is no impact to tribal cultural resources.
+In conclusion, the proposed project would not result in any cultural resource environmental impacts beyond those analyzed in MEIR SCH No. 2012111015.